 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates CVT, USX, HSKA, TRTN

 Cvent Holding Corp.
-(NASDAQ: CVT)’s sale to an affiliate of private equity funds managed by Blackstone for $8.50 per share in cash.
+CVT's sale to an affiliate of private equity funds managed by Blackstone for $8.50 per share in cash.
 If you are a Cvent shareholder, click here to learn more about your rights and options.

-U.S. Xpress Enterprises, Inc. (NYSE: USX)’s sale to Knight-Swift Transportation Holdings Inc. for $6.15 per share in cash.
+U.S. Xpress Enterprises, Inc. USX's sale to Knight-Swift Transportation Holdings Inc. for $6.15 per share in cash.
 If you are a U.S. Xpress shareholder, click here to learn more about your rights and options.

-Heska Corporation (NASDAQ: HSKA)’s sale to Mars, Incorporated for $120.00 per share.
+Heska Corporation HSKA's sale to Mars, Incorporated for $120.00 per share.
 If you are a Heska shareholder, click here to learn more about your rights and options.

-Triton International Limited (NYSE: TRTN)’s sale to Brookfield Infrastructure Partners L.P.
+Triton International Limited TRTN's sale to Brookfield Infrastructure Partners L.P.
 If you are a Triton shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.